e9t/courses/content/2015-dm/course-introduction.md

 #### Proposal (10/40)
 - Individual work
 - Submit 1 data mining project idea within 1 page (Due: 2015-03-18 23:59)

-#### Progress presentation (15/40)
+    - Delay penalty: 100% off after due (No delays allowed)
+- Suggested contents
+    1. Background: What question do you have?
+Why is this problem important?
+    1. Formulation: Convert your problem into a data mining problem.
+What are the inputs and outputs?
+What algorithms are you going to use? (ex: Classification, clustering, regression, text mining, etc.)
+    1. Data acquisition: How are you going to obtain the data?
+    1. Expected results
+    1. Expected (business) implications
+- Evaluation will be based on following criteria
+    1. 아이디어가 가지는 의미
+    1. 아이디어의 구체화 정도
-1. Fix the team with a team leader at e-class (Due: 2015-03-18 23:59)
+- Fix the team with a team leader at e-class (Due: 2015-03-18 23:59)
-1. Choose a topic (Due: 2015-03-29 23:59)
+- Choose a topic (Due: 2015-03-29 23:59)
     - Among your teammates' proposals, select one topic and conduct a project as a group
     - You can also choose topics among [Kaggle](http://kaggle.com)

+#### Progress presentation (15/40)
-1. Submitting slides (Due: 2015-04-30 23:59)
+- Submit presentation slides (Due: 2015-04-30 23:59)
+    - It is recommended that you have done approx. 70-80% of your whole project by this date
     - Submit presentation slides to the e-class
     - No page limits
+    - Delay penalty: 50% off (next day) 100% off (after presentation)
+- Suggested contents: Your proposal + the following
+    1. Data Exploration
+    1. What approach you chose to alleviate such questions
+    1. What results you achieved
+    1. What questions you further got and what you plan to do next
+    1. Tricks and tips you want to share with the class
-1. Presentation day (2015-05-01)
+- Presentation day (2015-05-01)
     - You will present your project progress in front of the class (Max.
 10 min)
     - Peer assessment
         - You will also be grading your peers' work on presentation day
         - You will be given three votes
         - You can give one vote to three teams, or give all votes to one team
     - Be brief yet clear
-    - A good presentation contains the following:
-        1. What questions you had
-        1. What approach you chose to alleviate such questions
-        1. What results you achieved
-        1. What questions you further got and what you plan to do next
-        1. Tricks and tips you want to share with the class
     - Record the feedback
         - One can make the slides
         - Another can prepare for the presentation